Michael Fabiano: Early career

-Fabiano made his stage debut in 2007 at the Klagenfurt Stadttheater as Alfredo in La traviata.
+Fabiano made his stage debut in 2007 at the Stadttheater Klagenfurt as Alfredo in La traviata.
 In the same year, he made role debuts of Rinuccio in Gianni Schicchi and the title role of Mavra in Stravinsky's Mavra at the Greek National Opera.
 2006 marked Fabiano's concert debut at Carnegie Hall as Don Antonio in Dom Sébastien with the Opera Orchestra of New York and conductor Eve Queler.
 In the beginning of 2008, Fabiano made his La Scala debut as Rinuccio in a production conducted by Riccardo Chailly.
 Debuts with the Philadelphia Orchestra as Rodolfo in La bohème, with the Minnesota Orchestra as Alfredo, and with Opera New Jersey as Alfredo followed.
 Fabiano has performed at the Teatro di San Carlo in Naples where he was seen as both Pinkerton in Madama Butterfly and Alfredo in La traviata.
 Il Duca in Rigoletto served as his role and opera house debut at English National Opera.
 January 2010 brought his debut at the Metropolitan Opera in New York as Raffaele in Stiffelio.
 Additionally, Fabiano has performed Rodolfo in La bohème with the Kansas City Lyric Opera, Pinkerton in Madama Butterfly at Opera Colorado, and the tenor soloist of Rossini's Stabat Mater in Spoleto.